Genesys Cloud Open Messaging: Handover End Detection with Amazon EventBridgeΒΆ

 organisationId

 for the Cognigy.AI organization where you want to enable the Amazon EventBridge integration.
-Cognigy technical support will provide you with the credentials needed to activate the Amazon EventBridge Source.
+Cognigy technical support will provide you with the AWS Account ID and AWS Account Region Code needed to activate the Amazon EventBridge Source.
 If you need to create two integrations (one for each organization), provide bothorganisationId

 values in the same ticket.